PrintedPrecision/Printed-Precision-Trickler/README.md

 ## Operating Instructions
 The Printed Precision Trickler has been designed to allow anyone to quickly and easily dispense accurate powder charges without needing to download and pair a companion app or navigate complex menus for configuration.
 To achieve this goal, your trickler's Control Unit has the following important items:

+### Trickler Disk Selection
+The selection of which disk to use in your Printed Precision Trickler is an important one, but fortunately it's also easy to make.
+Past examples of disk tricklers transported kernels laying down on their side, making the proper fitment sensitive to both kernel length and kernel diameter.
+Due to the Printed Precision Trickler's innovative design that instead carries kernels upright on end within the slots of a disk, the only factor in determining the proper disk for your powder in this system is the extrusion diameter of the kernels.

+Most fast to moderate burn rate powders will utilize the disk marked "Varget", optimized for powders with kernel diameters of 0.7-1.0mm (0.026-0.039").
+The "Retubbo" disk was created for use with larger diameter powders, such as those commonly used in magnum rifle cartridges, with kernel diameters of 1.1mm or greater.

 ### Indicator Lights
 The three lights across the top of your Control Unit will give you important information about the current status of the Printed Precision Trickler.